Sanne Ledermann: Early life and family

-Sanne's sister, Barbara, was able to escape the Nazis through her contacts with the Dutch underground.
-Barbara emigrated to the United States and later married the Nobel prize winning biochemist Martin Rodbell.
+Sanne's elder sister, Barbara, was able to escape the Nazis through her contacts with the Dutch underground.
+Barbara emigrated to the United States and later married the Nobel Prize winning biochemist Martin Rodbell.

 Sanne in Anne Frank diary

 Sanne Ledermann was one of Anne Frank's closest friends, including Hannah Goslar and Jacqueline van Maarsen.
-Sanne is mentioned in Anne Frank's diary several times, and one of the more famous events appears in the diary on 21 June 1942, when Anne was asked to write an essay as a punishment for talking during class.
+Sanne is mentioned in Frank's diary several times, and one of the more famous events appears in the diary on 21 June 1942, when Anne was asked to write an essay as a punishment for talking during class.

 "It was time to come up with something else, something original.
 My friend Sanne, who's good at poetry, offered to help me write the essay from beginning to end.
 I jumped for joy.
 Keesing was trying to play a joke on me with this ridiculous subject, but I'd make sure the joke was on him.
 I finished my poem, and it was beautiful!
 It was about a mother duck and a father swan with three baby ducklings who were bitten to death by the father because they quacked too much.
 Luckily, Keesing took the joke the right way.
 He read the poem to the class, adding his own comments, and to several other classes as well.
 Since then I've been allowed to talk and haven't been assigned any extra homework.
 On the contrary, Keesing's always is making jokes these days."

-Part of the original essay written by Sanne Ledermann appears in Anne's book Tales from the Secret Annex, which is a collection of other events and stories written by Anne Frank besides the diary.
+Part of the original essay written by Sanne Ledermann appears in Frank's book Tales from the Secret Annex, which is a collection of other events and stories written by Anne Frank besides the diary.